 The total in this game is eight runs.
 If you want to bet the over, you select the “O 8.”
 If nine or more runs are scored in the game, you win the bet.
 If exactly eight runs are scored, it’s a push (i.e. a tie) and your wager will be returned.
 Since the over is deemed the more likely outcome in this instance (as evidenced by the -120 payout attached thereto), you have to wager $120 to make $100.
 The under is at even money, meaning you only need to wager $100 to win $100.

-Over/unders may also have a listed pitcher option depending on what sportsbook you’re using.
+Over/under may also have a listed pitcher option depending on what sportsbook you’re using.

 If the odds on the moneyline or runline aren’t big enough for your taste, MLB props are where you can find longer odds on a daily basis.
 As you can see, the more specific a prediction, the bigger the potential payout.
-However, the overround on props (which sees the implied probability of the options go well beyond 100-percent) tends to be larger than for moneyline, runline and total bets.
+However, the overround on props (which considers the implied probability of the options go well beyond 100-percent) tends to be larger than for moneyline, runline, and total bets.
 That’s why both options for the “total strikeouts” prop is less than even money.

 A -125 payout equates to an implied probability of 55.6%, meaning there has to be a 55.6% chance of Kershaw striking out nine or more batters in order for the wager to make sense for bettors.
-The -105 payout attached to the under equates to an implied probability of 51.2%, meaning there has to be a 51.2% of Kershaw striking out eight or fewer batters in order for that wager to make sense for bettors.
+The -105 payout attached to the under equates to an implied probability of 51.2%, meaning there has to be a 51.2% of Kershaw striking out eight or fewer batters for that wager to make sense for bettors.
 Obviously, both of those implied probabilities cannot be true at the same time.
-If there’s actually a greater than 50% chance that Kershaw will strikeout nine or more batters, then there is necessarily a less than 50% chance that he won’t, since it’s a binary proposition.
+If there’s a greater than 50% chance that Kershaw will strikeout nine or more batters, then there is necessarily a less than 50% chance that he won’t, since it’s a binary proposition.

 Win totals are released every spring for all 30 MLB teams for betting over or under.
 The totals will be taken down at the start of the season, though, so you only have a small window to bet on them.